chrisgalgojr/chrisgalgojr.github.io/index.md

 title: "About Me"
 ---

-Hi, I am Christopher Jr. Galgo, an instructor at the Institute for Strategic Research and Development Studies at the Visayas State University.
-I am interested in the dynamics of the rural development process and the social and economic dimensions of developing food systems sustainable.
+Hi, I am an instructor at the Institute for Strategic Research and Development Studies at the Visayas State University.
+I am interested in the dynamics of the rural development processes and the social and economic dimensions of developing sustainable food systems.

 In my spare time, I like to read, dance, listen to music, do karaoke or run.